 NOTE: Do not subtract interest earned on FNMA or GNMA bonds since this interest is taxable by Arizona.
-For details, see the department's Income Tax Ruling, ITR 06-1, at www.azdor.gov and click on Legal Research and then click on Rulings.
+For details, see the department's Income Tax Ruling, ITR 06-1.

 Do not subtract any amount received from a qualified pension plan that invests in U.S. Government obligations.
 Do not subtract any amount received from an IRA that invests in U.S. Government obligations.
 These amounts are not interest income.
-For details, see the department's Income Tax Rulings ITR 96-2 and ITR 96-3 at www.azdor.gov and click on Legal Research and then click on Rulings.
+For details, see the department's Income Tax Rulings ITR 96-2 and ITR 96-3.